Which place is cheaper, Bordeaux or Carcassonne?

 Carcassonne usually gets less rain in July than Bordeaux.
 Carcassonne gets 17 mm (0.7 in) of rain, while Bordeaux receives 47 mm (1.9 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Carcassonne and Bordeaux.
+Many travelers come to Carcassonne for the small town atmosphere and the natural beauty of the area.
 Furthermore, many visitors come to Bordeaux in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 In October, Carcassonne is generally a little warmer than Bordeaux.
-Temperatures in Carcassonne average around 17°C (62°F), and Bordeaux stays around 14°C (58°F).
+Daily temperatures in Carcassonne average around 17°C (62°F), and Bordeaux fluctuates around 14°C (58°F).

 Carcassonne usually receives around the same amount of sunshine as Bordeaux during autumn.
-At this time of the year, Carcassonne gets 161 hours of sunny skies, while Bordeaux receives 165 hours of full sun.
+Carcassonne gets 161 hours of sunny skies, while Bordeaux receives 165 hours of full sun in the autumn.

 In October, Carcassonne usually receives around the same amount of rain as Bordeaux.
-At this time of the year, Carcassonne gets 90 mm (3.5 in) of rain, while Bordeaux receives 88 mm (3.5 in) of rain.
+Carcassonne gets 90 mm (3.5 in) of rain, while Bordeaux receives 88 mm (3.5 in) of rain each month for the autumn.

 The winter brings many poeple to Carcassonne as well as Bordeaux.
+Many visitors come to Carcassonne in the winter for the museums and the cuisine.
 Additionally, most visitors come to Bordeaux for the museums, the shopping scene, and the cuisine during these months.

 Carcassonne is a little warmer than Bordeaux in the winter.
-The temperature in Carcassonne is usually 8°C (47°F) in January, and Bordeaux stays around 6°C (43°F).
+The daily temperature in Carcassonne averages around 8°C (47°F) in January, and Bordeaux fluctuates around 6°C (43°F).

 In the winter, Carcassonne often gets around the same amount of sunshine as Bordeaux.
 Carcassonne gets 88 hours of sunny skies this time of year, while Bordeaux receives 86 hours of full sun.